AlexandreSmd/api_GO4NFT/README.md

 # API GO4NFT - Alexandre Simaillaud

-## Objectif du projet
+## Project goal

-Créer une API REST facilitant le déploiement de smart contracts de type ERC-721 et le mint d'NFTs sur Ethereum et ses layers 2 EVM compatibles (Rollup, ZKSync et Polygon ZKevm).
+Create a REST API facilitating the deployment of ERC-721-type smart contracts and the mint of NFTs on Ethereum and its compatible 2 EVM layers (Rollup, ZKSync and Polygon ZKevm).

 ## Stack